SabishiiKoto/Memory-Matching-Game/README.md

 A GUI memory matching game.

 ## Features
-- Allow player to pick levels.
+- Allow player to pick levels and background colors.
 - Generate games.

 ## Technologies Used